beenlanced/python_project_uv_flask_webapp_demo/README.md

 ## Project Description

 This is a web application built using Python and Flask.
-I know, I know, `YAFP`, Yet Another Flask Application.
-Wait, wait!
-There is more here than meets the eye with this project.
-It's an end-to-end Continous Integration / Continous Deployment (CI/CD) project constructed using the `uv` package manager.
+I know, I know, `Y`et `A`nother `F`lask `A`pplication (`YAFA`).
+But wait, there is more here than meets the eye with this project.
+It's an end-to-end Continuous Integration / Continuous Deployment (CI/CD) project constructed using the `uv` package manager.
 While the web application is simple, the complexity of the project structure and its contents are the real payoff.
-If you have been asking, "Where can I find a single project that exemplifies proper structure, runs unit and funtional tests, builds log files, and shows me how to perform continuous integration and deployment of code updates (here as docker images)?
+If you have been asking, "Where can I find a single project that exemplifies proper structure, shows me how to use `uv`, runs unit and functional tests, builds log files, and instructs me on how to perform continuous integration and deployment of code updates (here as docker images)?
 Then, this endeavor is for you.

 ---

 ## Objective

-The project uses the well-known `SRC` layout structure.
+The project uses the well-known `source (SRC)` layout structure.
 It contains the key elements:

 - `CI/CD` automated pipeline created using `GitHub Actions`,
 - `Docker`.
-Application code is containerized so it can be deployed just as easly to a user's host machine or to the cloud.
+Application code is containerized so it can be deployed just as easily to a user's host machine or to the cloud.
 It uses a Dockerfile which that employs a multi-stage docker build using `uv`,
 - `Custom Exceptions` for when you want to create your own unique error messages,
 - `Environment` variable usage,
-- `Funtional tests` and `unit tests` using `pytest`
+- `Functional tests` and `unit tests` using `pytest`,
 - `Git` (version control),
 - `Github` with a pull request template like you might use at work,
 - `Logging` using Python's logging module , `dictConfig` with `JSON` configuration file, and custom `JSONformatter` class,
-- `Type` hiniting using `mypy` and `Pylance`,
+- `Type` hinting using `mypy` and `Pylance`,
 - `Web application` using `Flask`, and
-- `uv` package managment including use of `ruff` for linting and formatting.
+- `uv` package management including use of `ruff` for linting and formatting.

 New to uv and not sure how to construct a docker file with it.
 Hoping to understand some Github action set-ups.
 Wanting to see how all the parts fit together for an end-to-end project.
 Curious about Python logginging.
 Or just need a project structure that can be used to boot strap future projects--this repo has got you covered.